Cell Tower Lease Rates – Negotiate More Rent & Better Terms

 The only difference is that oil company is pulling value from under your land, and the cell tower company is pulling value from the sky above.

 Don’t Follow The Market.
 Lead It.

 You don’t want to major in the minors, and we don’t want you to get taken advantage of, or settle for a bad deal.
-You have something the cell tower company needs – your property.
+You have something they need – your property.
 The value is on your end, and no matter what they say, you’re in a position of power here.

-While it is important to understand how much rent you are going to get paid on day one, it is more important to know how to structure a lease to make sure you are paid fairly on day two, three and so forth.
+While it is important to understand how much rent you are going to get paid on day one, it is more important to know how to structure an agreement to make sure you are paid fairly on day two, three and so forth.

 Rent is not a financial structure…it is only the result of it.